jyrkidn/jyrki.dev/src/pages/uses.md

 ## Android

-- As my main phone I have a Google Pixel 7a which works nicely with my Samsung Galaxy Watch 4.
+- As my main phone I have a OnePlus Nord 4
-- As main browser I use Google Chrome (waiting for the Android version of Arc)
+- As main browser I use Google Chrome
-- Most uses apps are:
+- Most used apps are:
   - BlueSky
   - Feedly
   - Signal